All Hope Is Gone: Commercial performance

 All Hope Is Gone was Slipknot's first album to debut at number one on the Billboard 200 album chart, outselling LAX from The Game by 1,134 units.
 Initially, Billboard published an article stating that The Game had secured the top spot with a margin of 13 units, in what was described as the "closest race for number one since SoundScan began tracking data in 1991".
 After a recount 12 hours later, the article was rewritten and Slipknot was awarded the number one spot, having sold 239,516 units.
 All Hope Is Gone debuted at number two in the United Kingdom, topped only by The Verve's album Forth.
 In Canada, the album sold over 20,000 copies in its first week and debuted at number one on the Canadian Albums Chart.
 The album also debuted at number one on eight other charts worldwide.
 "Psychosocial", the album's second single, brought Slipknot their first MTV Video Music Awards nomination for Best Rock Video, as well as their seventh Grammy nomination for Best Metal Performance at the 51st Grammy Awards.
 In December 2008, Total Guitar ranked All Hope Is Gone as one of the "50 Best Guitar Albums of the Year".
 In 2009, it was rated 16th in UK magazine Kerrang!'s "The 50 Best Albums of the 21st Century" reader poll.

-All Hope Is Gone has been certified Platinum in the United States of America and Canada by the RIAA and the CRIA respectively.
-As of January 2012, the album has sold over one million copies in the U.S. It has been certified Gold in the United Kingdom, Australia, New Zealand and Germany hence being a commercial success.
+All Hope Is Gone has been certified Platinum in the United States by the RIAA, the United Kingdom by the BPI, and New Zealand by the RMNZ.
+As of January 2012, the album has sold over one million copies in the U.S. It has also been certified 2x Platinum in Canada, and Gold in Australia, Germany, Italy, Japan, Russia, Norway, and Austria hence being a commercial success.
 As of 2014, the album has sold 1,106,000 copies in the U.S. alone.